 Cybersecurity isn’t just about technology, it’s also about people, and strengthening the people side of the cyber equation means building a culture of security awareness.
-That’s why more and more organisations are turning to security awareness programmes.
+That’s why more and more organisations are turning to security awareness training programmes.

 The name says it all.
 The goal is to raise understanding of security risks across the organisation, ensure people are clear on company security policies, and equip employees with native awareness of what breaches and attempted breaches look like when they land.